adewes/have-i-been-bloomed/README.md

 ## Installation

-To download the Bloom filter and build/install the server, simple run the Makefile:
+To generate the Bloom filter and build/install the server, simple run the Makefile:

     make